 PATIENT INFORMATION

 First Name:

 Last Name:

 Email Address:

 Date of Birth:

 Gender: □ Male □ Female □ Other

 Primary Address:

 Primary Phone:

 Social Security Number:

 Marital Status: ☐ Single ☐ Married ☐ Divorced ☐ Widowed ☐ Other

 REFERRAL CENTER INFORMATION

 Referral Center Name:

-Referral Center Address:
+Referral Center Primary Contact:

 Contact Phone Number:

 Contact Email Address:

 Requested Length of Coverage: ☐ 30 Days ☐ 45 Days ☐ 60 Days

 Requested Coverage: Detoxification Detoxification Detoxification

 Reasoning for Coverage:

-446 Morgan Street, Cincinnati, OH 45206 Phone: 513.873.1199 Fax: 513.873.1567

-What is Foundation?
-Foundation is a 4-week financial program that was creator BrightView patients who will require outpatient additude to a transition of healthcare coverage. l on hereby agree to the following by signing this form: , J I have applied for Medicaid.
-I have attended and complete my telephone inter with my county or received my enrollment checkling I will submit any additional documents required fo of my county. r verification by the JFS associated I will select a Manage Care Plan once Medicaid be comes active.
-I agree that it is my responsibility to monitor my M it does not lapse and if my insurance does lapse, I will not grant or extend Foundation coverage.
-If I am denied Medicaid or fail to complete the req placed on a Self- Pay fee schedule, after my Found (Please see attached document or contact the Se for more information about Self-Pay.) dation coverage has terminated.
-I understand that it is my responsibility to pay for a that are not covered by Foundation of Recover (i.e Medications such as ibuprofen etc. and Mental He e.
-Injection Medications, Comfort Signature: Date: 3 Please print name:
+446 Morgan Street, Cincinnati, OH 45206 Phone: 513.873.1199 Fax: 513.873.1567 what is roundation?
+Foundation is a 4-week financial program that was for BrightView patients who will require outpatient due to a transition of healthcare coverage.
+I on hereby agree to the following by signing this form: y y I have applied for Medicaid.
+I have attended and complete my telephone with my county or received my enrollment ch associated I will submit any additional documents require of my county. ed for verification by the e JFS associated I will select a Manage Care Plan once Medicai d becomes active.
+I agree that it is my responsibility to monitor me it does not lapse and if my insurance does laps will not grant or extend Foundation coverage. se, I understand that Fo If I am denied Medicaid or fail to complete the placed on a Self- Pay fee schedule, after my Foundation (Please see attached document or contact the for more information about Self-Pay.) oundation coverage ha as terminated.
+I understand that it is my responsibility to pay that are not covered by Foundation of Recove Medications such as ibuprofen etc. and Menta er (i.e. Înjection Medicat • Signature: Date: Please print name: